dalarson/ids/report.md

 net.stop()
 ```

 Containernet makes creating this network topology extremely easy.
 We can define exactly what hosts we want using `net.addDocker()`, create links with `net.addLink()`, and add switches using `net.addSwitch()`.
-Once all of our Docker images are generated, which we have created a makefile to do, we can just run the above python program and Containernet will create our network for us and give us a shell into any host the network.
+Once all of our Docker images are generated, which we have created a makefile to do, we can just run the above python program and Containernet will create our network for us and give us a shell into the network.

 ## Defined Network Topology

-In our defined network topology, we have two different switches, representing a LAN and a WAN.
+In our defined network topology, we have two different subnets, representing a LAN and a WAN.
 The LAN contains our web server which handles HTTP requests from clients, and a database which contains a bunch of dummy data to be served up.
 The WAN contains our simulated clients and our command and control.
-Both the LAN and the WAN are connected via a bridge that we have implemented in another container.
+Both the LAN and the WAN are connected to a switch, which are connected to a bridge that we have implemented in another container.

 ### Web Server

 The web server is our compromised host on the LAN.
 We have set it up to communicate with the database on the same network.
-We have given it some basic functionality, such as logging in, creating a user, and returning the information associated with the signed in user (we have elected to store a SSN).
+We have given it some basic functionality, such as logging in, creating a user, and returning the information associated with the signed in user (we have elected to store an SSN).
 A user can sign into our web server with a simple `http post` such as `curl -d user_id=1 10.0.0.3:5000/signin`.
 Here we are passing in our ID of 1, and we will be signed in.
 We are then redirected to `/home`, where our information is displayed.

 The concept of "signing in" here is implemented with cookies.
 A user can make a signin request to the web server with their user ID, and the web server will create a cookie and return it to the user.
-The user then makes a request to the `/home` page of the web server and passes in that cookie, which contains their user ID, and they are returned their information from the database.
+The user then makes a request to the `\home` page of the web server and passes in that cookie, which contains their user ID, and they are returned their information from the database.
 An example of a cookie from our web server looks like this:

 ```
 10.0.0.3	FALSE	/	FALSE	0	session_id	97